bgrid-berkeley/Python-Crawler/README.md

 Schemas are much more important in Postgres; In SQL, the default schema is .dbo - this is not explicitly defined

-POSTgis extension - makes it a
+POSTgis extension - makes it a geospatially capable database.

 ##PostGIS:
 [University of Washington Video] is a quick 5-minute intro

 Uses Spatial SQL: SQL, but with geographic relationships:
 SELECT superhero.name FROM city,superhero WHERE ST_contains(city.geom, superhero.geom) AND city.name= 'Gotham';

+Other databases:
+Spatialite, SQLlite (with Geometry),  GeoPackage

+WGS84 - standard map coordinate system used for pretty much everything

+Libraries - Shapely, GDAL,

 CREATE DATABASE <dbname>;
 CREATE EXTENSION postgis;